 Backup Camera Doesn’t Have Depth Sensor

-Sensors are installed with advanced backup cameras to alert motorists to the presence of any foreign object in the car’s rear.
+Sensors are installed with advanced backup cameras to alert motorists of the presence of any foreign object in the car’s rear.

 However, sensors are still a new phenomenon in backup cameras and are not readily available in all rearview cameras.

-Without a sensor, your backup camera is likely not to send out audio alerts, which means no beeping.
-If you want audio alert alerts, then you’ll have to spend more money.
+Without a sensor, your backup camera is likely not able to send out audio alerts, which means no beeping.
+If you want audio alerts, then you’ll have to spend more money.